-The walk is 8.5 miles long, starting from the small village of Llanarmon Dyffryn Ceiriog.
+The Berwyn Mountains walk is 8.5 miles long, starting from the small village of Llanarmon Dyffryn Ceiriog.
 It crosses moorland where the path may not be very clear at times and there is a stream to cross.
-Be prepared with good boots, a map and a compass (and know how to use them).
+Bring some good boots, a map and a compass (and know how to use them).
 It is quite a strenuous walk so allow at least five hours.

-This walk follows the upper reaches of Afon Ceiriog, forest and wild and heather moorland to return via an old drovers’ road.
-You may see or hear black grouse and curlews along the way and if you are lucky, you might get sight of a hen harrier.
+This walk follows the upper reaches of Afon Ceiriog, forest, wild and heather moorland to return via an old drovers’ road.
+You may see or hear black grouse and curlews along the way.
+If you are lucky, you might get sight of a hen harrier.

-Although there is very little traffic, take care as there is some farm traffic and at weekends you may meet off-road vehicles.
-When the lane becomes a stony track, turn right indicated by a footpath signpost: this is Swchcae-rhiw (there is a steep sided valley off to the right which contains several waterfalls, but we are not going that way).
+Although there is very little traffic, take care as there is some farm traffic.
+At weekends you may meet off-road vehicles.
+When the lane becomes a stony track, turn right indicated by a footpath signpost.
+This is Swchcae-rhiw (there is a steep sided valley off to the right which contains several waterfalls.
+But we are not going that way).

 Further on, the path descends across eroding peat to a footbridge and then crosses a stile.
 Continue across marshy ground until you reach a track.
 The waymark points ahead, but turn right along this track.
 At the next junction of tracks, bear right heading towards the forest.
 Ford a small stream to a stile by a gate (note: a short distance to the left is an interesting monument to a local mining engineer James Darlington).

 The Forest Track